 5. That feeling of being burned is horrible.

-It feels like there is no justice.
+It feels like there is no justice, like it’s just not fair.
 It’s awful.
 The best way to deal with it is to let time go by and focus on making yourself happy, enjoying each day, and spending time with friends and people you love.
 Try to appreciate things in life, and try not to think about the picture of the guy and his new love in bliss, and remember that picture is only temporary.
 Ten bucks she hasn’t heard the last from this guy.

 6. Don’t think he doesn’t care about you.